 We suggest you start by walking across the Peace Bridge to Rike Park, from there catch the Aerial Cable Car to Narikala Fortress.
 Marvel at Mother Georgia, explore the fortress and then walk down the Narikala Tourist Trail.
 Check out the Botanical Garden if that’s your thing, otherwise, wend your way down to Fig Gorge, and then the Abanotubani area where you’ll find the public baths.
 Bookmark them for a visit later today, especially if you’re visiting Tbilisi in winter.

 Stop off at Restorani Alani for lunch and a craft beer brewed here to keep you going.
-Check our article on best beer snacks to figure out what you should eat with your beer in Georgia.
 Then head across the River Mtkvari again and take a look at the statue of King Gorgasali on his horse and the Metekhi Church.
 If Churches are your thing, take the 15-minute walk up to Sameba Cathedral.
 The good news now is that your route is downhill.
 You might want to stop for a glass of wine en-route, but head to the Sulphur Baths in Abanotubani, and relax with a hot bath and a massage for a fraction of the cost back home.

 Head to Racha in the old town for a good hearty Georgian feast for a few GEL, before catching some sleep for another busy day.